quicwg/base-drafts/draft-ietf-quic-transport.md

 initial connection ID.

-When an endpoint issues a connection ID, it MUST accept packets that carry this connection ID for the duration of the connection or until its peer invalidates the connection ID via a RETIRE_CONNECTION_ID frame ({{frame-retire-connection-id}}).
+When an endpoint issues a connection ID, it MUST accept packets that carry this connection ID for the duration of the connection or until the connection ID has been retired ({{retiring-cids}}).
 Connection IDs that are issued and not retired are considered active; any active connection ID is valid for use with the current connection at any time, in any packet type.
 This includes the connection ID issued by the server via the preferred_address transport